vkuhlmann/highlight-latex/README.md

           \end{document}
       \end{highlightblock}

-  To prevent indentation of our `highlightblock` (here one tab), to be shown as part of the code, the `gobble` parameters strips them off.
+  To prevent indentation of our `highlightblock` (here one tab) to be shown as part of the code, the `gobble` parameter strips them off.
 Play around with it until everything looks right.
 I recommend to set this value globally using `\def\defaultgobble{2}`.
-You can still override that, if necessary.
+You can still override it on a per-block basis, if necessary.

   There are situations where width of the block could run out of the page.
 For example, when using beamer and storing a block as described in the section